Wiser Workplace

 Key Takeaways

 Mediation confidentiality in California is broad and strongly enforced.
 Communications during mediation are generally inadmissible in court.
 The protections apply to both parties equally.
 Written, signed settlement agreements are enforceable.
-The informed consent requirement ensures both sides understand the rules.
 These protections encourage honest, productive conversations about workplace concerns.

 If you are dealing with a workplace concern, understanding these confidentiality protections can help you make an informed decision about whether mediation is the right approach for your situation.